 When using DFSDM, both of these pins are configured as inputs.
 DATA is fed with the bit stream output by an external sigma-delta modulator at the same frequency as the CLK pin is driven.
 The external sigma-delta modulator may or may not output this clock signal.
-If the sigma-delta modulator does not output a clock signal, the imp004m can provide one itself by routing a PWM pin to both the sigma-delta modulator and back into CLK.
+If the sigma-delta modulator does not output a clock signal, the host imp can provide one itself by routing a PWM pin to both the sigma-delta modulator and back into CLK.
 Alternatively, an external clock can be used to drive both the sigma-delta modulator and CLK.

 Sigma-delta modulators are an alternative to traditional analog to digital converters.